jinkoso/jinko-mcp/README.md

 ## Features

-1. **Session Creation**: Create a new booking session with location normalization
+1. **Find Place**: Convert user's location query into standardized place information with coordinates
-2. **Search Hotels**: Search for available hotels based on location, dates, hotel amenities
+2. **Search Hotels**: Search for available hotels based on location coordinates and booking requirements
-3. **Get Hotel Details**: Get all rooms and rate available for a specific Hotel ID
+3. **Get Hotel Details**: Get comprehensive details about a specific hotel
 4. **Book Hotel**: Book a hotel by creating a quote and returning a payment link

-## Session Management

-The server maintains a session to store hotel search results, location information, and user preferences.
-This allows for efficient retrieval of hotel details without making additional API calls.
-The session includes:

-- Conversation ID for tracking
-- User language preference
-- Currency and country code settings
-- Confirmed place for hotel searches
-- Alternative place suggestions
-- Hotel search results cache
+5. **Get Facilities**: Retrieve hotel facilities in different languages for filtering searches

 ## Development